capsicumboy/capsicumboy.github.io/_posts/2018-05-13-Fighting-Fungus-Gnats-from-Your-Growing-Peppers.md

 The traps is made in the form of small containers with a mixture of water, white wine vinegar and a few drops of dishwashing liquid.
 This is always a good thing.
 It is actually a lot of gnats who are attracted to the trap, jump down and never comes up again!
 However, ths will only hold the population at bay not kill them off totally!

 ## Vacuum cleaner
 To clear up in the fungus gnats you can pull out the vacuum cleaner and clean all the windows.
-You can also push the pot with the dammsugarslangen so that the flies fly up and then let them be swept away into the hose.
+You can also push the pot with the vacuum cleaner hose so that the flies fly up and then let them be swept away into the hose.

 ## Watering from the bottom up
 To water from below, that is to say to let the plant suck up the water from the keg, should be a good trick since fungus gnats likes a moist surfaces.
 However, it does not sound like a good way before the roots have grown so far down in the pot that they can easily can suck up the water.
 I will not, in other words start to use this strategy until the plants have grown properly.